Til the Morning: Background

 Til the Morning marked Sweat's first release with eOne Music.
 The album was originally going to be titled Open Invitation, but Sweat decided to rename the project after discovering that fellow R&B singer Tyrese Gibson had already used that title for his 2011 studio album.
 Although there were ideas to title the album either Til the Morning or High as the Sun, he ultimately chose the former.
 In an interview with YouKnowIGotSoul, he commented: "It pretty much sums up the type of music I've done.
 We already know how it goes down "Til the Morning" and what that concept means.
 So basically I just named it Til the Morning because it just fit with the album and the songs that are on the album."
-The album contains the track "One On One", which is written by a series of different songwriters, and does not have the same melody as the similarly titled track on Sweat's other album, Rebirth.
+The album contains the track "One On One", which is written by a different group of songwriters, has different lyrics, and does not have the same melody as the similarly titled song on Sweat's earlier album, Rebirth.